dreysanox/ToolSave/README.md

 mkdir {directory name}
 ```
-This way, when you go to execute the command in the future, when you select it toolsave will ask you for the variables you included in the command and execute it in the right order without you having to remeber:
+This way, when you go to execute the command in the future, when you select it toolsave will ask you for the variables you included in the command and execute it in the right order without you having to remember:

 ```bash
 Enter the value for "directory name":
 ```